Grants & Awards

 Tipping Point Film Fund (TPFF) – Film lovers and activists have come together to bring films with a conscience to the big screen.
 Tipping Point Film Fund is an innovative, not-for-profit fund to help finance the making of documentary films launching in London on 8th July.
 TPFF is a non-profit co-operative set up to raise funds via donations both big and small from individuals, trusts and organizations who share similar values and ethos.
 A fund that grows year by year with your support, all donations will go into the fund, spreading your contribution across the ‘slate’ of films TPFF is involved with.

-Tribeca Film Institute (TFI) – The Tribeca Film Institute is a 501(c)(3) year-round nonprofit arts organization that empowers working filmmakers through grants, professional development and resources, while also helping underserved New York City students discover independent film and filmmaking.
+Tribeca Film Institute (TFI) – The Tribeca Film Institute champions storytellers to be catalysts for change in their communities and around the world.
+They identify a diverse and exceptional group of filmmakers and media artists and empower them with funding and other resources to fully realize their stories and connect with audiences.
 Programs include the Gucci Tribeca Documentary Fund and TFI Documentary Fund, Tribeca All Access, TFI Latin America Media Arts Fund, TFI New Media Fund and the TFI Sloan Filmmaker Fund.

 Volunteer Lawyers for the Arts (VLA) – VLA delivers legal services and information to over 10,000 members of the arts community each year.
 VLA plays an important role in educating individual artists, arts professionals within arts and cultural institutions, attorneys, students and the general public about legal and business issues that affect artistic and creative endeavors.
 The VLA Legal Services Program includes a wide range of services including: the Art Law Line, a legal hotline; the VLA Legal Clinic for VLA members; in-house appointments with VLA staff attorneys; and pro bono placements for low-income artists and nonprofit arts organizations with one of over 1,200 volunteer attorneys.